wormholer/KAP-manual/en/operation/metadata_check.en.md

 ### Check Scope

-We summarize some nodes which might cause the metadata inconsistent in KAP.
+We summarize some scenarios which might cause the metadata inconsistent in KAP.
 They are as below:

 1. cube and model (consistent check of cube and model)
 2. cube and table index